Assaker22/react-products-table/readme.md

 Then, add a search filter, to search for products by name, using: https://dummyjson.com/products/search?q=phone

 No libraries are allowed, except for React and its dependencies.

+Once done, push your changes to this repo, on another branch, called "dev-<firstName>-<lastName>"